Wazecode/Wazecode/README.md

 - 👀 I’m interested in literally anything related to computers
 - specially intersted in Linux

-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I’m currently Machine learning and Computer Vision
-- 💞️ I’m looking to collaborate on any small projects related to web
+- 💞️ I’m looking to collaborate on any small projects related to ML
 - 📫 How to reach me
 - my email : shuwais2003@protonmail.com